 specification.
 By default, the specification is output as a single

 output stream, which can be redirected or explicitly sent to a file.

 --multiple-files option allows you to break

-down the specification into multiple files, one for each object (see
+down the specification into multiple files, in general, one for each

 Note that JSON is an official subset of YAML version 1.2, so the dbtoyaml output should also be compatible with JSON tools.

 A sample of the output format is as follows: